oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/introduction/introduction.md

         * Allow for collaboration and review within the system.

-* **Result**:
-    * Once all workflows are completed Salesperson using WCC capability combines all the document into single PDF and shares the public link to customer.
+* **Result**: Once all workflows are completed Salesperson using WCC capability combines all the document into single PDF and shares the public link to customer.

-    * Sales Person will also associate the RFP response document to the Opportunity he/she created in Oracle Sales Cloud by selecting the document from the same WebCenter Content repository.

 ## Objectives